AlexTereschenko/atestation/README.md

 #lvlUP exam
-Simple landing page with some anamations
+Simple landing page with some animations